 Schools and Girls

 We walked through the market and I saw little girls in blue school uniforms with their schoolbags, obviously heading home.
 And this was the first Peshawar stereotype that came crashing down around my head.
-With Malala’s recent Nobel Peace prize award (though, for my money, Aitizaz Hasan may have a better claim to the prize), the belief that women’s education is limited and difficult in the Frontier is a cliché that exists within Pakistan as well as outside of it.
+With Malala’s recent Nobel Peace prize award, the belief that women’s education is limited and difficult in the Frontier is a cliché that exists within Pakistan as well as outside of it.
 In fact, everywhere I looked, I saw schools.
 And not small schools started up in houses as is common in Karachi.
 Peshawar has a huge number of well-planned, large schools, both public and private.
 From Edwards’ High School, founded 1835, advertising open admissions, to St Mary’s High School for girls and any number of government girls and womens’ schools, you can’t go anywhere in the city without spotting one.